 Electronics and Small Appliances

 In California, it is illegal to put electronic equipment in the trash.
 Many electronic devices contain toxic chemicals that can leak from the landfill and contaminate groundwater and soil.
-Electronics can be recycled at your local household hazardous waste drop-off facility for free, or at participating stores.
+Electronic devices are those that have a circuit board and/or LCD screen.

 - Electronic waste can be recycled at all Alameda County Hazardous Waste Facilities.

-- Search our RE:Source guide for other locations.
+- Search our RE:Source guide for other recycling locations.

 Televisions: tubes, flat screens, plasmas, or projectors